jeremyckahn/shifty/README.md

 ##Extending Tweenable()##

 Shifty's true power comes from it's extensibility.
 It is designed to be an inheritable, effective base Object.
-A quick example of how to do that:
+A quick example of how to set that up:

 ````javascript
 function Cartoon () {